READ ALL ABOUT IT

 The Life Cycle of a Mosquito

 Did you know that a female mosquito can lay up to 300 eggs at a time?
-Having a good understanding of a mosquito’s life cycle can actually help you to prevent and eliminate mosquito populations around your home before they can even become a problem.
-The length of a mosquito’s life depends on various things such as temperature and moisture conditions, however, every single mosquito passes through four specific cycles of life.
+Having a good understanding of a mosquito’s life cycle can help you to prevent and eliminate mosquito populations around your home before they can even become a problem.
+The length of a mosquito’s life depends on various things such as temperature and moisture conditions, however, every single mosquito passes through four specific life cycles.
 The more you know now, the better prepared you can be when spring brings a new crop of mosquitoes to your yard!

 Eggs

 Female mosquitoes lay hundreds of eggs multiple times a week throughout their lifespan directly on or near water.
-If they are laid near water, they can last in these dry conditions for months and once they are flooded with water, they can hatch.
+If they are laid near water, they can last in these dry conditions for months, and once they are flooded with water, they can hatch.
 Water is required for a mosquito egg to hatch.
+Mosquito eggs can endure without water for a significant period.
+Specifically, once these eggs are placed in a container, they can survive up to 8 months without any access to water.

 Larvae